-One of the best innovations on board Edge Class ships is splitting the main dining room into four separate spaces – each with a different theme.
+One of the best innovations on Edge Class ships is splitting the main dining room into four separate spaces – each with a different theme.
 Normandie (French), Tuscan (Italian), Cyprus (Greek) and Cosmopolitan (American) serve the same daily menu but also have their own speciality dishes.
-So you get a choice of places to eat included (though fans of traditional dining can still choose to have a regular timeslot and table in one of the restaurants).
+So you get a choice of places to eat included (though fans of traditional dining can still choose to have a regular timeslot and table in one restaurant).

 Some of our favourites were the Rooftop Garden Grill, for outdoor dining with grilled steaks and fish with a fantastic view, Raw on Five who finally converted me to loving sushi, and Eden’s creative dishes where you can see chefs at work in the open kitchen.

 There’s also the Fine Cut Steakhouse and Le Petit Chef, an innovative dining experience where animated ingredients appear on your table prepared by a tiny chef before you eat the real thing.
 I’d seen Le Petit Chef this on a previous trip so didn’t try it this time but heard great reviews, and the menu and animations are different on Apex.

 As on previous Celebrity sailings, the restaurant staff were great at flagging what I could eat as I’m gluten-free, and adapting things where necessary.
 You can also mix and match – have two starters or mains (entrees in US parlance).
 The only problem is with seven nights there’s not enough mealtimes to try out all the different dining options.